-Over 10 million people applied for unemployment in March as the economic shutdown from measures to fight the new coronavirus is forcing many businesses to slow or stop operating altogether.
+Over 10 million people applied for unemployment in March as the economic shutdown from measures to fight the new coronavirus is forcing many businesses to slow down or stop operating altogether.
 Whether things get better or worse for us mere mortals in the near term depends heavily on how long the shutdown lasts.
-Read the article below to know about the financing tips during the COVID-19

 After all, even companies that have remained open are dealing with the fallout of lowered travel, fewer gatherings, and people focusing their spending on the essentials.
 The longer that continues, the harder it will be for businesses that have been negatively affected to remain open and able to keep paying their people.
 During such hard times, you may get some financial help from some companies such as TFC Title Loans.
 We offer a car title loan even to those who have bad credit, poor credit, or no credit at all.